Library: 10,000 hours of shows and movies

 HBO Max supported devices

-Herein lies the biggest frustration with HBO Max, and possibly the issue that has the most easy fix.
+Originally, this was our biggest with HBO Max, and thankfully it was fixed.
 HBO Max launched on an incomplete list of devices, with apps on Android, Apple TV, iOS, iPadOS, PlayStation 4 and Xbox One, as well as Chromecast support.
-The two biggest platforms in streaming media — Roku and Fire TV — are missing from this list.
+That left out the biggest platform in streaming media: Roku (as well as Fire TV).

 HBO Max content library